-Level 1 inputs quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date e.g. shares Level 2 inputs inputs other than quoted prices included within level 1 that are observable for the asset or liability, either directly or indirectly e.g. land and buildings Level 3 inputs unobservable inputs for the asset or liability e.g. roads and bridges
+• Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities that the entity can access at the measurement date (e.g. shares)

+- Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly (e.g. land and buildings) - Level 3: unobservable inputs for the asset or liability (e.g. roads and bridges)

-Many infrastructure assets in the local government sector have few or no alternative uses as they are extremely specialised and exist solely to meet community needs for economic or social facilities.
-If the fair value of an asset cannot be reliably determined using market based evidence its fair value is measured at its market buying price of either depreciated replacement cost (DRC) or net present value (NPV).
+Many infrastructure assets in the local government sector have few or no alternative uses as they are specialised and exist solely to meet community needs as economic or social facilities.
+If the fair value of an asset cannot be reliably determined using market-based evidence its fair value is measured at its market buying price of either Depreciated Replacement Cost (DRC) or Net Present Value (NPV).
 Current market prices can usually be observed for land and non-specialised buildings.